ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect05.md

 ## How to evaluate C++ expressions

-* Operator Precedence
+* Operator precedence
-* Operator Associativity
+* Operator associativity
 * Order of evaluation

 ## Data and number representation